-If You Need Trial Lawyers Who Work Hard For You, We Get the Job Done!
+If You Need Trial Lawyers Who Work Hard For You, We Get the Job Done

-If you have been served with a lawsuit, the you have limited time from when you were served to file a response.
+If you have been served with a lawsuit, then you have limited time from when you were served to file a response.
 Time is of the essence, so start interviewing commercial litigation lawyers as soon as possible.

 - Organize your paperwork and your witnesses.
 Firms spend a lot of money having commercial lawyers and their paralegals organize boxes of paperwork that could easily be conducted by their own staff.
 The other advantage you enjoy by having your staff organize the paperwork is that they know the foundation of both your company and most likely the situation at hand.
 A paralegal who is new to the case has to figure everything out and then put it together for the first time.
 This alone will save you tens of thousands of dollars.

 - Don’t wait too long before filing.
-Many of our clients have lost the opportunity because the Statute of Limitations ran out, while they were busy running their firm and doing other things.
+Many of our clients have lost the opportunity because the statute of limitations ran out while they were busy running their firm and doing other things.

-- Think of everything that you want to file about in the original lawsuit.
+- Think of everything that you want to file in the original lawsuit.
 If you are going to be in a fight, hit hard with the intention of winning.
 If it is a solid lawsuit, your rival’s attorney may convince that person to settle with you and could be your biggest ally.
 On the other hand, if you have a cheaply created lawsuit, all you will do is amuse the other side’s lawyer and have your rival advised to fight you.

 - Make yourself available to your lawyers.
 Motions such as ex parte motions, have short fuses; every second counts.
 If your lawyers cannot reach you, they must file their responses on the information they have at hand.
-However, only you or your firm was involved in this commercial dispute and you may know one small fact that makes all the difference in the world to your case.
+However, only you or your firm was involved in this commercial dispute, so you may know one small fact that makes all the difference in the world to your case.